Silviu1409/MDS-Project/README.md

 # User stories

-### User stories describe what a normal user should be able to do withing our application:
+### User stories describe what a normal user should be able to do within our application:

 1. As a user, I want to have a shopping cart.
 2. As a user, I want to be able to see the restaurants items after clicking on the restaurant's thumbnail photo.